“How do I connect WooCommerce orders to Google Sheets?”

 Column D

-1 – Under Connection, click on Add.
+3 – Under Connection, click on Add or Create a connection.

-2 – Name the connection.
+4 – Name the connection.
 The name is arbitrary so it’s up to you.
 But I suggest writing a descriptive name for later use.

-8 – Under Sheet, select the Google Sheets tab from earlier.
+11 – Under Sheet Name, select the Google Sheets tab from earlier.
 Find the name you gave it.
-After which, the Values are created.

-9 – Under Values is where it gets tricky.
+13 – Under Values is where it gets tricky.
 The headings from the Google Sheets file are the parameters where you decide the values.
 Once you click on the field, you’re presented with different parameters.
 Don’t be overwhelmed.
 Read the context of the parameters to know which one is mapped to which.

 Under (A), select Created at